drfenixion/freecad.robotcad/README.md

 1. Autoinstall and run by startup script
 1. Modeling parts (in FreeCAD),
 1. Creating robot structure (joints, links, elements of link (collisions, visuals, reals), etc),
-1. Сonvenient new tools to set placement of joints and links
+1. Сonvenient new tools to set placement of joints and links (intuitive way)
 1. Material setting (from library or custom) to link or whole robot
-1. Auto calculation:
+1. Auto calculation (based on material):
   1. mass and inertia
   1. center of mass (in global and local coordinates)
   1. positions of joints relative to the robot's center of mass
-1. all features from CROSS
 1. Basic code generator:
-  1. ROS2 package with Launchers for Gazebo, RViz
+  1. ROS2 package with launchers for Gazebo, RViz
   1. URDF
   1. Meshes
 1. Tool for use external extended code generating service
-  1. External code generator:
+  1. External code generator (you dont need to install ROS2 or Gazebo, this is itself-packaged environment one command to run):
     1. all of basic generator
     1. Project structure
     1. Startup script for build and run docker container with all dependencies of project
     1. Init Git with submodules for dependencies management
-    1. Docker related code
+    1. Docker related code (dockerfiles, etc)
     1. Specific robot types code (multicopter - PX4 + Gazebo + ROS2)
     1. Nvidia video cards container support
     1. README instruction how to use
-1. Others
+1. all features from CROSS workbench

 # Fast install and run